gdg-x/hoverboard/data/travel.md

 ### More:

-- We're defining the Oceania region as those countries within the [United Nations geoscheme for Oceania](https://en.wikipedia.org/wiki/United_Nations_geoscheme_for_Oceania), with the addition of West Papua and Timor-Leste.
+- &ast;We're defining the Oceania region as those countries within the [United Nations geoscheme for Oceania](https://en.wikipedia.org/wiki/United_Nations_geoscheme_for_Oceania), with the addition of West Papua and Timor-Leste.
 - Eligible travel expenses include transportation, accommodation, and visa costs.
 Please help us extend this program as widely as possible by applying for the smallest grant size that will adequately meet your needs.
 - We ask that you pay for your expenses up front, and we will reimburse you at the conference.
 You may be asked to provide receipts or similar evidence of expenditure.